 In February 2006, Libby Copeland observed in The Washington Post: “There’s something peculiarly modern about this [pickiness] phenomenon, something aligned with our dark privilege of too much, this consumeriffic culture in which jeans and houses and breasts and ring tones are customizable.”

 What Copeland exposed in “Picky, Picky” was the growing control-freak syndrome in dating.
-The impact of this trend is best illustrated by the popular web service package tracking.
+The prevalence of control freakism is best illustrated by a popular web feature, package tracking.

 Armed with intelligent, instant-gratification devices, consumers wield growing clout, which only serves to feed the control freak beast.
 Marketers are starting to get the message.
 This National ad puts a positive spin on the trend, dubbing it “control enthusiast”: